Karnak

 This profile element requires the following parameters:

-• condition: optional, defines a condition to evaluate if this profile element should be applied to this DICOM instance
+condition Condition to evaluate if this profile element should be applied No

 Pixel Data Cleaning

-This profile is applied only on the following SOP:
+This profile is automatically applied to the following SOP Classes:

 • 1.2.840.10008.5.1.4.1.1.6.1 - Ultrasound Image Storage